-I put together a list of ideas that aren’t necessarily the commonly preached methods to better managing your money.
+I put together a list of ideas that aren’t necessarily the commonly preached methods to better manage your money.
 We all know we should save, invest, and spend within our means, but the steps to doing so aren’t always so clear-cut.
 My hope is these 6 hacks to upgrading your finances will help you understand money in a different light, and lead to positive changes in your financial situation and life.

 Automate Your Finances